Rawalpindi railway station: Facilities

 Facilities include railway reservations and information office, cargo pick and drop, toilets, tuck shops, book stalls, praying halls and rest areas.

 Services

 Trains that stop at Rawalpindi Station are as follows:

 Location

 Rawalpindi Railway Station is located in Rawalpindi.
 The historic railway station is located in the centre of the city on Station Road in the Saddar area and close to the historic Raja Bazaar.
 Along with Rawalpindi railway station there is Islamabad Railway Station of the capital of Pakistan.
 And Golra Sharif Railway Museum is also near the station.

 Number of passengers

-Every day, about 15000 passengers travel from this station to the entire country.
+Every day, about 15,000 passengers travel from this station to the entire country.
 There are about 150 station porters or coolies at this station.
-The station has five platforms 1,800 feet long and 150 feet wide.
+The station has five platforms and is 1,800 feet long and 150 feet wide.

 Connections

 The nearest Saddar Metrobus Station, part of the Rawalpindi-Islamabad Metrobus corridor is 20 mins (1.5 km) walk away.